INFM - Information Management

 Use of information by individuals.
 Nature of information.
 Information behavior and mental models.
 Characteristics of problems, task analysis, problem solving, and decision making.
 Methods for determining information behavior and user needs.
 Information access.
 Information technology as a tool in information use.

-INFM612 Management Concepts and Principles for Information Professionals (3 Credits)
+INFM612 Management of Information Projects, Programs, and Services (3 Credits)

 Restriction: Permission of INFO-College of Information Studies.